 Reading Time: 3 minutes (ish)

 Generally speaking, you will hear the terms intrinsic and extrinsic when motivation is spoken about.
 You will hear Deci & Ryan, Dan Pink, Maslow and more spoken about.
 However, when it comes down to it our argument is always the same.
 Intrinsic motivation is always better than extrinsic rewards.
-At times you will also hear a futher comment that a balance of extrinsic rewards and intrinsic motivation will yield the best results.
+At times you will also hear a further comment that a balance of extrinsic rewards and intrinsic motivation will yield the best results.

 I myself bang on about RAMP; relatedness, autonomy, mastery and purpose.
 I talk about supporting these motivators with well planned and thought out extrinsic rewards and nudges.
 However, It seems to me that motivation has several layers and we only seem to speak about one or two of them.
-There is a more fundamental and core level of motivation that we all seem to ignore.
+There is a more fundamental and base level of motivation that we all seem to ignore.
 I have spoken about it before here, but I wanted to make my case more clearly!

 Let’s think about your job for a moment.
 Most go to work for one reason, to earn money.
 Money leads to security.
 It provides you shelter, it keeps your family safe, it provides food for you all.
 Before money and jobs and the like, this was all much more primal.
 You secured your family by physically protecting them.
 You hunted for food and you built shelters.
 Now, this is all handled for most by getting money.
 We don’t need to hunt or build huts for ourselves, we buy all of those things.
-If we extrapolate that, and take a look at Maslow’s hierarchy of needs again, we see the most core motivations for humans are physiological needs and safety / security.
+If we extrapolate that, and take a look at Maslow’s hierarchy of needs again, we see the most base motivations for humans are physiological needs and safety / security.

 Many people enjoy their job, which is great.
 But even those who say “I would work here if they didn’t pay me” are generally talking bollocks.
 You need to survive and in our world work gives you that opportunity.

-Once these core needs and motivations are satisfied, then we can focus on the other more emotional motivations, which this is where RAMP starts to come in.
+Once these base needs and motivations are satisfied, then we can focus on the other more emotional motivations, which this is where RAMP starts to come in.
 Our need for relatedness, autonomy, mastery, purpose, status, friendship etc.

-Finally we can look at the trivial things.
+Finally, we can look at the trivial things.
 More money than we need to survive, bonuses and other types of extrinsic rewards.
 In gamification things like points, badges, leaderboards, competitions, prizes etc.

 Using this in Gamification

 The question becomes, how can we benefit from this knowledge in gamification?
 The answer is, by understanding what people actually need.
-Forget motivation for a moment, and look at core needs.
+Forget motivation for a moment, and look at base needs.
 If a person feels they cannot support themselves and guarantee the security and safety of their family – no amount of emotional or trivial motivation is going to actually motivate them, at least not in they way you are probably hoping it will.